Gucci taps in-house designer Michele as new creative director

-PARIS Gucci promoted senior designer Alessandro Michele to creative director of the Italian fashion house, its owner French luxury goods group Kering (PRTP.PA) said on Wednesday.
+PARIS Jan 21 Gucci promoted senior designer Alessandro Michele to creative director of the Italian fashion house, its owner French luxury goods group Kering said on Wednesday.

 The Florence luxury mark, best known for its leather goods aimed at the international jet-set, decided last month to part with creative director Frida Giannini and CEO Patrizio di Marco, promoting luxury couture and leather goods division head Marco Bizzarri to the top job.